Dawood006/Case-study-IPL/README.md

-# IPL Data Chronicles 🏏
+# IPL Data Case Study🏏

 ## Overview
 **IPL Data Chronicles** is a comprehensive case study analyzing Indian Premier League (IPL) statistics.
 This project dives deep into the nuances of IPL matches, providing insights on: